 Peter Hilton is a product manager, software developer, writer, speaker, trainer, and musician.
-Peter’s professional interests are B2B SaaS products, no-code automation, agile software development methods, and software documentation.
+Peter’s professional interests are B2B SaaS products, no-code automation, software development methods, and software documentation.
 He has spent the last five years working as a product manager, and also delivers the occasional lecture and training course.

 Peter has presented at several European developer conferences, including DDD Europe, NDC Oslo, Booster, ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and GeeCON.
-Peter co-authored Play for Scala, Manning Publications and is a certified trainer for Fast Track to Play with Scala.
+Peter co-authored Play for Scala (Manning Publications, 2013) and certified to train Fast Track to Play with Scala around the same time.